 Criminal Law.
 Double Jeopardy.
 Convention under State Statute No Bar to Proceedings under the Volstead Act.
 Harvard Law Rev, 1923, 36(5), 619-620.

 Edge, W. The non-effectiveness of the Volstead Act.
 Ann Am Acad Polit Soc Sci, 1923, 109, 67-84.

 Engelmann, L. Intemperance: The Lost War Against Liquor.
 NY: Free Press, 1979.

-Fox, A. Enforcement of the Volstead Act by a State Penal Law and What It Means to the People of the State.
+Fox, A. Enforcement of the Volstead Act.
 NY: Moderation League, 1925.

 Hobart, G. The Volstead Act.
 Ann Am Acad Polit Soc Sci, 1923,124, 85-101.

 Horst, E. Plenty Causes for Complaint: Four Articles Relative to Volstead Act.
 San Francisco: Horst, 1923.

 Hunsberger, A. The Practice of Pharmacy under the Volstead Act.
 Ann Am Acad Polit Soc Sci, 1923, 109, 179-192.